xames3/smart/docs/source/projects/xsnumpy.rst

                 raise ValueError("Invalid strides provided")
             self._strides = tuple(strides)

-Finally, the constructor calculates the total buffer size based on the strides, shape, and item size.
-The ``Buffer`` is a type derived from the data type (dtype) and its size.
-Depending on whether the buffer is provided or not, it initializes ``self._data`` using different methods:
+Finally, calculating the total buffer size.
+This was worked out using the strides, shape, and item size.
+The ``buffer`` itself was a type derived from the data type (dtype) and its size.
+Depending on whether a buffer was passed or not, the constructor handled it like so:

 - If no buffer is provided, a new buffer is created
-- If the buffer is a :py:class:`ctypes.Array`, the address of the buffer is used to initialize the data.
+- If the buffer is a :py:class:`ctypes.Array`, the address of the buffer is used to initialise the data.
 Basically, we use its address like a map
 - If it's any other type of buffer, the buffer is used directly

-Phew, that was a lot, but now you can see how it's all orchestrated!
+Phew |dash| that was a fair bit, wasn't it?

+But now you can see how all the pieces fit together.
+From handling shapes and data types to calculating strides and buffers.
+It's all a bit mad when you first dive in, but once you get the hang of it, it starts clicking into place.

 .. _the-easy-peasy-stuff: